Ssdghaghili/Ssdghaghili/README.md

 - 👨‍💻 I'm Studying Computer Engineering
 - 👀 I’m interested in Coding in JavaScript, Python, Cpp, HTML, CSS , ReactJS.
 - 🌱 I’m currently learning new skills to improve my self
-- 📫 you can reach me with @sdghaghili in social media
+- 📫 you can reach me with @sdghaghili on social media

 <!---
 Ssdghaghili/Ssdghaghili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.